 Galleries and Museums

-What this should really say is visit multiple museums and galleries!
+Make sure to visit multiple museums and galleries on this road trip from Virginia Beach to Washington DC!
 Washington has so many different ones, you could really spend a week exploring them all.

 Hirshhorn Museum